-During the research project, you need to consider issues concerning secure data storage, backup, and transferal.
-Opening, publishing, and preserving data after your research project is described in Data sharing and preservation.
+During the research project, you need to consider issues concerning secure data storage, backup, and transfers.
+Opening, publishing, archiving and preserving data after your research project is described in Data publishing and preservation.

 The following questions need to be considered during this stage:

-Our “Instructions for handling and storing data and documents on different information security levels” on the page of Information Management at Hanken state that you can’t store documents with a security level in other cloud services than your own OneDrive.
-This means that you must use OneDrive storage space in your Hanken-provided account when sharing files and collaborating with others.
-You should demand that other participants in your project collaborate in your OneDrive instead of other cloud providers.
+The “Instructions for handling and storing data and documents on different information security levels” on the page of Information Management at Hanken state that you cannot store documents with a security level in other cloud services than your own OneDrive.
+This means that you shall use OneDrive storage space in your Hanken-provided account when sharing files and collaborating with others.
+You should demand that your research partners in your project collaborate with you in your OneDrive instead of other cloud providers.

 Consider the following questions about access control of your data: